Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: ANALYSIS AND OPTIMIZATION

 By substituting (\ref{ao}) in (\ref{sizeK}), we have

-Equation (\ref{G-K}) reveals the relation between $G$ and $K$.
+Equation (\ref{G-K}) reveals the tradeoff between $G$ and $K$.
 Larger $G$ requires larger $K$.
-For fixed performance gain $G$, the computational complexity of randomized lattice decoding is polynomial in $n$.
+For fixed performance gain $G$, randomized lattice decoding has polynomial complexity with respect to $n$.
+More precisely, each call to Rand\_SIC incurs $O(n^{2})$ complexity; for fixed $G$, $K=O(n^{G/4})$.
+Thus the complexity of randomized lattice decoding is $O(n^{2+G/4})$, excluding pre-processing (lattice reduction and QR decomposition).
+This is the most interesting case for decoding applications, where practical algorithms are desired.
+In this case, $\rho_0$ is linear with $n$ by (\ref{ao}), thus validating that $g(\rho)$ in (\ref{ProbRandDecode3}) is indeed negligible.

-Table \ref{Table:Gain} shows the computational complexity required to achieve the performance gain from $ 3 $ dB to $12$ dB.
-It can be seen that, if $n$ is moderate and if $G$ is not too big, $ K $ is affordable to recover a significant fraction of SNR loss relative to ML decoding.
+Table \ref{Table:Gain} shows the computational complexity required to achieve the performance gain from $3$ dB to $12$ dB.
+It can be seen that a significant gain over SIC can be achieved at polynomial complexity.
+It is particularly easy to recover the first 3 dB loss of Babai's decoding, which needs $O(\sqrt{n})$ samples only.

-To achieve near-ML performance, $G$ should be approximately equal to the proximity factor.
-It is known that the real gap to ML decoding is much smaller the worse-case bounds (\ref{PF-LLL}) and (\ref{PF-DKZ}).
-Thus, we can run simulations to estimate the gap, which is often less than 10 dB when $n$ is not too large.
-Therefore, near-ML performance is achievable for small to moderate values of $n$ if the following condition is satisfied: